 The NWSA has both fixed and variable revenue streams.
-The majority of NWSA's revenues come from fixed revenue streams.
-These revenues are primarily from leased properties.
+The majority of NWSA's revenue comes from fixed revenue streams, primarily from leased properties.
 The leased properties are mainly container terminals, buildings, and industrial and commercial land.
 The NWSA's container terminal leases with shipping carriers can last 20 years or longer depending on carrier requirements.
 Building and land leases with more than one year remaining are considered fixed.
 Minimum crane hours and minimum intermodal lift requirements specified in certain terminal leases are considered fixed.